-The 13-month clinically-based internship curriculum provides students with a comprehensive body of knowledge and the necessary skills expected of a competent program graduate.
+The 13-month program provides students with a comprehensive body of knowledge and the necessary skills expected of a competent program graduate.
 The curriculum provides skills for a lifetime of continued learning, rewarding careers, and the ability to become leaders in the nuclear medicine community.
-The internship also gives graduates the ability to obtain dual certification in Nuclear Medicine and CT.
+The program also gives graduates the ability to obtain dual certification in Nuclear Medicine and CT.

 The curriculum includes supervised clinical education, which offers a sufficient and well-balanced variety of nuclear medicine procedures, examinations and equipment.
 Various rotations include: